ThibaultMaurelOujia/cfd-from-zero-to-hero/README.md

 Pedagogical CFD implementation: from 1D schemes to 2D compressible flow

-A totally disorganized collection of solvers, test cases, bad decisions and maybe one or two working simulations of fluid dynamics.
+This repository brings together multiple solvers, test cases, and examples to progressively explore the modeling and numerical simulation of fluid flows.

 ## License